Oh, my, my, my, my. That's what we think of this lovely late-summer cobbler in a skillet.

 Choriqueso = chorizo (spicy Mexican sausage) + queso (Spanish for cheese) melted into a puddle in a skillet.
 Perfect for dipping.

-Intensely gooey, fudgy, crunchy-edged, gluten-free brownie loveliness that are easy to make and even easier to make disappear.
+Intensely gooey, fudgy, crunchy-edged, gluten-free, flourless brownie loveliness.
+Easy to make.
+Even easier to make disappear.

 This godsend of a quick weeknight recipe can be twerked, er, tweaked any which way—which is to say, your way.